 Editor’s Note: I was kindly sent several products featured in this post in exchange for writing about them – all are designated with “c/o”.
 It’s thanks to wonderful sponsors like these that Classic Bride is able to keep running!
-All opinions are my own.
+All editorial and opinions are my own.

 At around six weeks prior to my due date, I started feeling the need to pack my hospital bag.
 That may be really early by some standards but knowing how early babies can sometimes come, I wanted to be prepared.
 I knew I’d want to pack one bag for myself and one for Baby W so I just plopped a weekender and a tote in the nursery and would add things to them as I thought of them.
 By about four weeks out from my due date, both bags were bursting at the seams and I had to do some intense editing.
 Here’s what I ended up deciding was completely necessary to bring with us: